pkgranholt/Improved-search-for-used-cars/Presentation.md

          3     371821
 ```

 "Gewerblich" means commercial.
-It's only a few ads, but I still want to remove these ads from the data set.
+For this project, I only want private sellers, so the commercial ads are removed.

 ```r
 auto <- auto[auto$seller == 'privat']